Usama Saleem

 What we adopted

-The more interesting part was talking through testing philosophy.
+The more interesting part was thinking through testing philosophy.
 When failure is expensive, you have to be intentional about what you actually test versus what just makes the metrics look good.

 Growing the team

-Outside the code, I've been involved in mentoring newer engineers and running technical onboarding.
+Outside the code, I've been involved in helping onboard new hires in the codebase and getting them up to speed.
 It's satisfying to see people start to think in systems rather than screens.